trothr/vmworkshop/ztrust/trust-models.md

 add keys to your keyring.
 The import operation safely updates keys which you already hold, adding signatures of others, etc.

-By mutually signing each others keys, the greater community of people who use PGP has established a "web of trust".
+By mutually signing each other's keys, the greater community of people who use PGP has established a "Web of Trust".
 The PGP trust model is *highly* reliable for personal affirmation, but it does not scale well in enterprise environments.
 Bluntly, it is confusing for non-technical users and training is already a huge cost.

-The Debian Linux community has established their own web of trust, demonstrating that (for highly technical users) the PGP model *can* scale.
+The Debian Linux community has established their own trust web, demonstrating that (for highly technical users) the PGP model *can* scale.

 ## SSH - Secure Shell